Lance Armstrong confronts doping charges in interview

-NEW YORK (Reuters) - Lance Armstrong could face the prospect of jail time and the repayment of millions of dollars following his reported admission that he used performance-enhancing drugs during his cycling career, legal experts said.
+NEW YORK (Reuters) - Lance Armstrong could be jailed and cycling could be dropped from the Olympics as a result of the disgraced American athlete’s reported admission that he had used performance-enhancing drugs during his racing career.

-And the fallout from his confession to American talk show host Oprah Winfrey could also threaten the sport that made him rich and an inspiration to millions of people, with a top Olympic official warning about the sport’s future at the games.

-Already banned for life and stripped of all his race wins, including his seven Tour de France victories, Armstrong’s problems may only just be starting.

-“I‘m sitting here now because it’s already been confirmed,” said Winfrey, who interviewed Armstrong for more than two and a half hours on Monday in a hotel in Austin, Texas.
+“I‘m sitting here now because it’s already been confirmed,” Winfrey, who interviewed the Texan for more than two hours on Monday in a hotel in Austin, Texas, told CBS.

-It will not come as a great surprise that Armstrong’s triumphant rides through the French Alps were fueled by more than natural energy.
+It will not come as a great surprise that Armstrong admitted he cheated his way to the top.
 The mountain of evidence against him was already overwhelming and the pressure to confess was building.

 “He did not come clean in the manner that I expected,” she said, without elaborating on the specifics.